 1939: Martha and Waitstill Sharp set sail for Europe today in the first step of their plan to help rescue Jews in Europe.
 The behavior of these two quintessential WASPS (he was a Unitarian minister who traced his lineage back to the original settlers of New England) defies logic and serve as a reminder of the good truly religious people can in the world.
 They have been honored as Righteous Among the Nations by Yad Vashem.

-1939(15th of Shevat, 5699): Edward Sapir passed away.
-The son of a rabbi, Sapir gained fame as an anthropological linguist while teaching at the University of Chicago and Yale.
+1939(15th of Shevat, 5699): Fifty-five year old Edward Sapir, the son of a rabbi who gained fame as an anthropological linguist while teaching at the University of Chicago and Yale.

 1941: As they made their way to Palestine, artist Marcel Janco who co-invented Dadaism and his family arrived Turkey having left Romania following the Bucharest Pogrom of January, 1941.